KatizzZ/twitterDB/README.md

 # twitterDB
-Fetches tweets from twiter based on hasgtags
+Fetches tweets from twiter based on hashtags